wqucapstoneG29/spyvix/README.md

         - `Matlabplot`
         - `Scklearn`
         - `Seaborn`
+        -
 ## 3. GitHub Files
-* analysis_plan.ipny
+* Analysis_xxxxxx.ipynb
-    - Jupyter Notebook with python codes used in our data analysis
+    - Jupyter Notebook with python codes used in our data analysis.
+    -
 ## 4. Conclusion